-Thrips populations have remained fairly low after the rain.
-It is important to only start spraying once thrips are present and populations are starting to build in your field, which could be soon depending on how much rain we receive in the near future.
+We are closely monitoring thrips for increasing populations.
+It is important to only start spraying once thrips are present and populations are starting to build in your field.
 Thrips populations are field specific and can vary from field to field.
 As your thrips population builds, Movento 240 SC is the first insecticide that should be sprayed.
 Movento should be sprayed back-to-back no more than 2 weeks apart for resistance management.

 Onion maggot damage has been minor overall and is mainly being seen in transplants.
+White rot has been identified in a couple onion fields, but the risk remains low-moderate due to high temperatures.